 - If the partition bumps into other objects as you try to move it, press the Ctrl key on your keyboard as you move it to override any move restrictions.

-- If you need additional partitions of the same size, click the Copy/Paste edit button and as before click in an empty space on the wall to place your copy at that location, then move the copy into position.
+- If you need additional partitions of the same size, click the Copy/Paste edit button and, as before, click in an empty space on the wall to place your copy at that location.
+The partition could then be moved into position.